-The Company's risk management system is supported by a well-structured framework and policy, based on the guidelines from ISO 31000:2009 Risk Management - Principles and Guidelines (ISO aspects of the Company's business activities particularly any major proposed projects and/or investments, changes in the nature of the Company's activities and/or operating environment, or when venturing into new operating environments which may present different risk profiles.
+The Company's risk management system is supported by a well-structured framework and policy, based on the guidelines from ISO 31000:2009 Risk Management - Principles and Guidelines (ISO 31000) and the ASX Principles.

+The Board and Management undertake a proactive and structured approach to risk management in all aspects of the Company's business activities particularly any major proposed projects and/or investments, changes in the nature of the Company's activities and/or operating environment, or when venturing into new operating environments which may present different risk profiles.